 Researchers are not the only ones who make careful observations about our environment.
 Whether you realize it or not, you likely make many observations about the world around you.
 Maybe you watch the birds coming and going with the seasons or take notice of the wildflowers coming up in the spring, these seemingly simple observations provide invaluable information for researchers.
 Citizen science programs provide a great opportunity for people to use their everyday observations to contribute to scientific research.

 We have many opportunities to participate in citizen science programs at Lake Katherine.
 From observing the changes that seasons bring to identifying the wildlife you see, everyone has an opportunity to contribute.
 Read more below or stop by the nature center to learn how to get involved!

 During the winter months, from November through early April, Lake Katherine participates in Project FeederWatch.
 By providing information about the birds we see at our feeders, scientists can learn more about bird populations and their winter ranges.
-You can try out what it’s like to participate by observing our feeders and then decide if you want to become a participant at home.
-Learn more here.
+You can try out what it's like to participate by observing our feeders and then decide if you want to become a participant at home.
+Learn more about the FeederWatch program.

-Lake Katherine serves as host to the Illinois Odonate Survey, which collects information about dragonflies and damselflies across Illinois.
-Each spring beginner classes are offered to teach you how to identify different species.
+Lake Katherine participates in the Illinois Odonate Survey, which collects information about dragonflies and damselflies across Illinois.
+Each spring, beginner classes are offered to teach you how to identify different species.
 After training, you can pick a site you would like to study.
 Each time you visit the site, you record what species you see and how many.
 Together, data from across the state is combined to give us valuable information about dragonfly and damselfly populations in Illinois.
-Learn more at www.illinoisodes.org.
+Learn more about the Odonate program.